nik-ez/snowiq-docs/soc-event-management.md

 * On the Phase Management page, click 'Activate/Resume Phase' (play button icon), as shown below, to activate the other phase to move forward from the initial 'Monitoring Phase.'

   **Typically, it will be the Depot Supervisor's duty to move the phases forward during an Event.
-Once one Phase is completed, all Supervisors are notified in the Supervisor App (SA) on the iPad the phase is completed.**
+Once one Phase is completed, all Supervisors are notified in the Supervisor App (SA) on the iPad that the phase is completed.**

   **Only one active event can occur at a time, therefore if the play buttons are grayed out, that means another Event is already Active.**

 * If another Phase is Active at the time of activation, like the initial 'Monitoring' Phase in this case (status 'Active' in the screenshot above), a prompt will be shown to either complete the current active phase or pause it.
 Click 'Complete Active.'
 The Monitoring Phase must always be manually completed.

-* Pausing an Active Phase allows to retain the states of all assignments, including breadcrumbs.
+* Pausing an Active Phase allows the system to retain the states of all assignments, including breadcrumbs.
 If the Phase is resumed, all assignments will resume from their previous state.
-Pausing an Active Phase is used in case something occurred during a snow event that required moving to the next phase quickly but still needing to go back to it.
+Pausing an Active Phase is used when something occurs during a snow event that requires moving to the next phase quickly while retaining the ability to resume the previous phase.

 * This completes the Event Activation.
 This means the Supervisor can begin monitoring the Event and Drivers can begin accepting Assignments.